Frequently Asked Questions

 - Termination for cause or resignation in lieu of termination may be disqualifying and will be reviewed closely.

-- Any sexual misconduct in the workplace to include viewing of pornography not directly related to work functions, intimate sexual contact with one’s self or another individual.
+- Any sexual misconduct in the workplace to include viewing of pornography not directly related to work functions or intimate sexual contact while on duty will be reviewed on a case-by-case basis.

 - Lying or intentional misrepresentation during any portion of the application process.